ginstrom/galaxy-conquest-game/docs/configuration.md

 ## How Configuration Works

 1. The game first loads default settings from `game/constants.py`.
-2. It then looks for a `config.toml` file in the project root directory.
+2. It then looks for a `config/prefs.toml` file.
 3. Any settings found in the configuration file override the default settings.
 4. If a setting is not specified in the configuration file, the default value is used.